Scholarly Name Reference

 sītā.com → xn--st-ela0o.com

 The non-ASCII characters in Sītā are encoded while the ASCII remains visible.
 To the DNS, it is Punycode.
 To humanity, it is Sītā.
+This domain is currently registered by another party.

 How sita becomes Sītā